iFindY/jpa/notes.md

   - **Dynamic** : dynamically specified at runtime
   - **Named**   : static an unchangeable
   - **Query**   : return objects which has to be casted
-  - **TypedQuery** : have a return Type and a search type
+  - **TypedQuery** : have a return Type and a search httpType

   1. EntityManager.createQuery(JPQL)
   2. EntityManager.createNamedQuery(nameOfQuery) *inherent from Query and can be used most of the time*
   3. Pagination: fix amount of returned objects
-  4. TypedQuery<myClass> have a return Type  and the type to search for in the query setup em.createQuery(jpql,myClass.class).
+  4. TypedQuery<myClass> have a return Type  and the httpType to search for in the query setup em.createQuery(jpql,myClass.class).

   ### EJB
   Stateful | Starless